Featured

 • Basic computer skills

-Preference will be given to candidates residing in Metro Atlanta and South Georgia (particularly Albany and Valdosta areas) and/or candidates fluent in Spanish or other languages.
+Preference will be given to candidates residing in Metro Atlanta (particularly Gwinnett and South Fulton areas) and/or candidates fluent in Spanish or other languages.
+While flexibility is available, weekly in-office work is required.

-One part-time position available, 20 hours a week, 12 months a year, and must be able to attend occasional evening and weekend support groups or workshops (on average, 1 or 2 times per month).
+Two part-time positions available, 20 hours a week, 12 months a year, and must be able to attend occasional evening and weekend support groups, workshops, and outreach events (on average, 1 or 2 times per month).
 Pay range is $16.00 – $18.00 per hour.
+Final candidate(s) will be required to complete and pass a background check as a condition of employment.

 For more information about Parent to Parent of Georgia, check our web site at: www.p2pga.org